-As hydrogenation solidifies oil, these partially hydrogenated oils were long used to make margarine.
-Therefore, most margarines on the market were high in trans fats.
+Because hydrogenation solidifies oil, these partially hydrogenated oils were long used to make margarine.
+Therefore, many types of margarine on the market in past years were high in trans fats.

-When eating on the go, bear in mind that trans fats may lurk in certain takeout options.
+When eating on the go, bear in mind that certain takeout food options may contain trans fat.

-Fried fast foods, such as fried chicken, battered fish, hamburgers, french fries and fried noodles, can all hold high levels of trans fat.
+Fried fast foods, such as fried chicken, battered fish, doughnuts, french fries, and mozzarella sticks, can all contain high levels of trans fat.

-Bakery goods, such as muffins, cakes, pastries and doughnuts, are often made with vegetable shortening or margarine.
+Bakery goods such as muffins, cakes, pastries, and pies are often made with vegetable shortening or margarine.

 Vegetable shortening helps produce a flakier, softer pastry.
 It’s also cheaper and has a longer shelf life than butter or lard.

 Until recently, both vegetable shortening and margarine were made from partially hydrogenated oils.
 For this reason, baked goods have traditionally been a common source of trans fat.